lzilioli/plex-to-pushcut/README.md

 # Sample Handler Shortcut

 The following shortcut can be used on the automation server to recieve the webhook paylod.
+After installing it, enable it on the Pushcut automation server, and specify its name for `shortcutName` in settings.js.

-Its simple.
+The shorrcut is simple.
 It displays a basic notification via pushcut with details of the webhook event.
 It is functional, but intended for illustration purposes.
 You shoild customize it to your liking.

 https://www.icloud.com/shortcuts/82028e24bcb24b78bf1d6ae57042ebf2